abstract submissions

 Do I have to pay to display my poster?

 You do not need to pay to display your poster.
 However, in order to present your poster you must register and pay for an in-person delegate ticket.
-For poster presentation (with or without a scheduled talk), attendance is required across multiple days due to the physical poster display.
+For poster presentation (with or without a scheduled talk), attendance is required across all three days due to the physical poster display.
 There is no option to present a poster virtually.

 This applies to all physical poster presenters, including students and those from low or middle income countries.